devleaks/emitpy-docs/docs/emitpy/Flight/Procedure.md

 ## Fly-Over

 Flight over waypoint proceed with two coordinated standard turns.
 After flying over the way point, the aircraft turns in the direction of the next way point.
-The turn angle is set to 150% of the turn angle toward the next way point (but no more than a 180° U-turn) to allow the aircraft to fly back on next leg.
+The turn angle is set to 150% of the original turn angle toward the next way point (but no more than a 180° U-turn) to allow the aircraft to fly back on next leg.
 From the new temporary heading, the aircraft proceed with a smooth fly-by at the intercept point to continue its journey towards the next waypoint.
+This is done only if the aircraft has time to join the next leg smoothly before the reaching the next waypoint.

 ![[flyover.png]]